FUEGO (FUEGO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FUEGO Historical Price

-According to the latest data gathered on FUEGO live price page, the current price of FUEGO is 0.00453418USD.
-The circulating supply of FUEGO(FUEGO) is 80.87M FUEGO , giving it a market capitalization of $368.75K.
+According to the latest data gathered on FUEGO live price page, the current price of FUEGO is 0.00492275USD.
+The circulating supply of FUEGO(FUEGO) is 80.57M FUEGO , giving it a market capitalization of $397.13K.

 The FUEGO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FUEGO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.